simranjit-k/UpGrad_Assignment_Advanced_Regression/README.md

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by simranjit-k - feel free to contact me!

 <!-- Optional -->